DuaneOne/House-Electrical-Power-Usage-Monitor-Including-Generator/README.md

 plug all three in.
 The run the pzem.py script.

 If everything is exactly the same as mine, it may just work.
 You can set up a panel in Grafana to see the data.
-You can skip to the next section.
+There are many good tutorials on using Grafana, so I won't repeat the instructions here.
+If everything is running, pzem.py will be populating the influxDB and Grafana will be able to see the measurements.
+Based on the names from pzem.py, when you are setting up your first dashboard first panel, the query will be something like:

+FROM      default     ALL_SENSORS     WHERE

+SELECT    field(MAIN-A_AMPS)     mean()     + field

+          field(MAIN-B_AMPS)   mean()

+This will overlay both measurements on same panel in different colors.
+Clicking on the title of a panel allows you to edit the panel.

 However, your situation may be slightly different, so here are some tips and comments.
 Determine your RPi usb names.